 Paris hosts Fashion Week in January, with lots of fabulous events for style aficionados to enjoy.
 The city is a great shopping destination at any time of year, January in particular because it marks the start of the winter sales.
 Get ready to shop until you drop!

 And there’s more!
 With a range of exhibitions, shows and sporting events on the programme, Paris can be enjoyed to the full even in the middle of winter.
+Make the most of the last few weeks of ‘Japonismes 2018’ to admire Japanese art – and do try to see 2018’s top exhibitions before they close!
 Those dark, short January days don’t slow down the pace in Paris: there’s always plenty to see and do.

 Though the catwalk shows are trade-only events, style spills over into Paris streets – especially around major venues like the Grand Palais, the Palais Brongniart and the Palais de Tokyo, where you can easily spot famous faces including models and fashion designers.
 Keep an eye out!